When Do Kids Start Talking? Understanding Language Development in Children

 - 2 min read

 The journey of language development in children is both fascinating and complex.
 It is important to keep in mind that we cannot force kids to develop.
-Typically, children begin to develop their speaking skills in a series of stages:
+Typically, children begin to develop their speaking skills in a series of stages.

 Building Vocabulary (12-18 months): Children are building their word repertoire during this phase.
+They begin to understand more words and may respond to simple commands.

 Signs of Speech Delay